slmnv5/pepelats/doc/main_config.md

-drum_volume -- multiplier for WAV samples volume if Style or Euclid drums volume need to change sample_rate -- sample rate, 48000 or 44100, depends on audio device used ; midi options keyboard_keys  -- 6 keys on computer keyboard if MIDI controller is missing keyboard_notes -- 6 notes of MIDI foot controller pedal.
-Note velocity must be > 10 midi_in  -- name (or part of name) for MIDI input control, optional midi_out --  name (or part of name) for MIDI drum output, optional ; menu options
+drum_volume -- multiplier for WAV samples volume if Style or Euclid drums volume need to change sample_rate -- sample rate, 48000 or 44100, depends on audio device used ; midi options midi_in  -- name (or part of name) for MIDI input control, optional midi_out --  name (or part of name) for MIDI drum output, optional ; menu options